Josh Jung Player Props: Rangers vs. Dodgers

 Josh Jung At The Plate

-- He ranks 44th in batting average, 85th in on base percentage, and 33rd in slugging among the qualifying hitters in baseball.
+- Among qualified batters in MLB action, he ranks 41st in batting average, 85th in on-base percentage, and 32nd in slugging.

-- Jung has picked up a hit in 72.6% of his 95 games this season, with more than one hit in 28.4% of those games.
+- Jung has reached base via a hit in 70 games this season (of 96 played), and had multiple hits in 28 of those games.

-- In 34.7% of his games this year, Jung has tallied at least one RBI.
-In 16 of those games (16.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in seven contests.
+- Jung has driven in a run in 33 games this season (34.4%), including 16 games with more than one RBI (16.7%).
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.